What is Vinegar?

 The acidified alcohol should now be inoculated with a mother of vinegar.
 Inoculation of the alcoholic liquid is essential!
 Either add an active vinegar to it, which means vinegar that is still at least slightly fermenting, or buy a mother of vinegar for yourself to start off.
 You can then easily continue to cultivate them.

 After the alcoholic liquid has been acidified, and the mother of vinegar or fermentation starter (= active vinegar) has been added, stir the mixture well and cover it with a sheet of kitchen roll secured for example with a rubber band.
 The fermentation container should have the biggest surface area possible (i.e. should not be tall and thin), because the vinegar bacteria need air.
 Put the pot in a warm location, around 25 °C. After a few days, the fermentation will start.
 You will be able to tell this by the smell of glue (acetate odor).
 After 3 to 6 weeks, the fermentation will be finished.
 Now for example you can remove half the liquid and use this finished vinegar.
 Add new alcohol to the other part to continue to ferment new vinegar or make a mother of vinegar.
+If you want to contruct your own generator or want to buy vinegar making equipment please note our step-by-step guide for a vinegar generator.
+We also offer a separate eBook for the vinegar production steps with a generator.

 Making Apple Vinegar Yourself – Recipe for 1 Liter